Editor’s Choice NEOSTRATA GLYCOLIC RENEWAL Smoothing Lotion CHECK LATEST PRICE 2nd Best Choice Peter Thomas

 In fact, what many people could be mistaking for longer lashes is actually the eyelashes clumping together from the moisture, becoming darker, and overall more eye-catchingly noticeable.
 However, you should not give up hope.

-Although obtaining long, enviable lashes is not as simple as shedding some tears, there are other ways you can try to encourage eyelash growth.
+Although obtaining long, enviable natural lashes is not as simple as shedding some emotional tears, there are other ways you can try to promote eyelash growth.
 Today we will address some common misconceptions about eyelashes, as well as explore accessible options when you are looking for a way to get longer eyelashes.

 Debunking The Crying-Makes-Your-Eyelashes-Longer Myth

-Researchers believe the experience is related to how stress hormones like cortisol affect the hair follicles.
-The release of these hormones may increase growth, but they are unlikely to cause longer eyelashes.
+Human tears consist of a type of stress hormone, and researchers believe that the experience is somehow related to how it affects the hair follicles.
+The release of these stress hormones may increase growth, but they are unlikely to help achievelonger eyelashes.

-When you have a good cry, tears are constantly being drawn to your eyelashes.
+When you are crying, tears flow down to your eyelashes.
 Some people believe that the tears are helping your lashes grow longer because it is being constantly washed out with water.
 This claim, however, has no evidence to support it.

 Some claim it will take a few weeks for this effect to occur, but if you’re curious, try crying for a few weeks and see if anything changes!
-This is just a simple observation, and there are no scientific studies to back it up.
+This is just a simple observation, and is not scientifically proven.

 If you’re wondering, no, crying does not ruin eyelash extensions.
 Tears will not affect the extensions since they are applied to the natural lash.